 When it comes to choosing your cheese, you want to find brands that say organic and grass-fed.
 And full fat is a good choice as well.

 For keto, we also want to make sure we choose cheeses that are low carb and low in sugar.
 That is important for staying in ketosis and thus seeing benefits like weight loss.

 Some cheeses to eat on your low-carb keto diet include:

-You'll want to avoid cheeses like cottage cheese that are high in sugar and those that are highly processed.
+You'll want to avoid cheeses like American cheese that are highly processed.

 How much cheese can I eat on keto?